How to Deal with Sexual Side Effects of Your Meds

 Bringing in the tools!

-One of my biggest recommendations for folks coping with genital numbness, delayed orgasm, or anorgasmia is always large, strong, wand style massagers.
-This is because of their ability to deliver incredibly strong vibration to large areas.
+One of my biggest recommendations for folks coping with genital numbness, delayed orgasm, or anorgasmia is always a large, strong, wand vibrator.
+This is because of their ability to deliver incredibly strong vibration to large areas AKA broad stimulation.
 Wand massagers are often substantially stronger than what folks are used to and that sheer power can be enough to get you past the hurdle of your meds.
-Additionally, large wands cover more surface area than traditional vibrators which may result in stimulating areas you haven’t stimulated before- like the vaginal opening, the urethra, or the perineal sponge.
+Additionally, large wands cover more surface area than traditional vibrators which may result in stimulating areas you haven’t stimulated before-like the vaginal opening, the urethra, or the perineal sponge.

 Another favorite suggestion of mine is to incorporate the use of a textured insertable attachment.
 The sensation created by something with ridges or grooves, especially when used in conjunction with a strong massager, can help to access areas that you may never have stimulated before.
-A curve weighted wand attachment with a smooth curve and bulbous tip can be a nice introduction to this concept and may help access that elusive G-spot area.
-A ripple weighted wand attachment is another great option as its larger size and ridged design can create a whole new set of intense sensations.
+The Le Wand Curve, true to its name, comes with a smooth curve and bulbous tip and may help access that elusive G-spot area.
+The Le Wand Ripple is another great option as its larger size and ridged design can create a whole new set of intense sensations.